Hekla: Transportation

+Performing Arts

+Heklina, the stage name for prominent Icelandic-American drag performer Stefan Grygelko, was inspired by Hekla.
+Grygelko, whose mother was Icelandic, spent part of his childhood in Iceland and helped to open a gay bar in Reykjavik before relocating to San Francisco.
+Heklina's mysterious and unsolved death in London in April 2023, and the ensuing homophobia demonstrated by London police, caused international headlines.

 Organizations

 In October 2011 a German left-wing militant group called the Hekla-Empfangskomitee (Hekla Reception Committee) set at least 17 incendiary devices on railways in the Berlin area, with 2 of them going off.

 The DBU Copenhagen football club Boldklubben Hekla play at Hekla Park.